 Our situation right now is very Catch-22.
-While we are looking forward to going out, as countries have started easing their lockdown policies, work from home is still the new normal.
+While we are looking forward to going out, as countries have started easing their lockdown policies, work from home is still the norm.
 And work-from-home burnout is a real thing despite the perks.

-All this ongoing upheaval surely put a drastic effect on your personal, professional, and social life by merging them with one another.
-Amidst of figuring what to choose first, your crybaby or hectic work your working capacity and creativity can get compromised also time and energy on deplete mode.
-For many, the scene is formal work in pajamas all day long.
-With this juggle in different dioramas of life, following points will make this ruckus go easy on you.
+All this ongoing upheaval has surely affected your personal, professional, and social life by merging them.
+Amidst figuring out what to choose first, your crying baby or hectic work, your working capacity and creativity is getting compromised.
+With this juggle in different dioramas of life, the following points can help make things manageable.

 Work-from-home burnout will directly affect your work ethic, causing procrastination.
 You’re avoiding emails, putting off meetings, and missing deadlines.
 While you’re conscious of doing this, you find yourself lagging behind, inefficient, and unable to break out of the rut.

 You’re experiencing frequent bouts of negativity

 All that pent-up stress might lead to mood swings of rage and irritation — you’re flying off the handle easily, and feeling hopeless, demotivated, and apathetic.

 We don’t just mean physically.
 You feel drained thinking about work before the day has even begun.
 Your body feels lethargic and fatigued; migraines and sleep disorders are also other symptoms to look out for.

 How to counter it